jtahn/Markdown/README.md

 	- immediately insert screenies
 		- (note you can do this in vscode as well, with Paste Image extension)
 	- turns wikilinks into relative paths, and this is actually p helpful for github viewing/embedding
+	- even my pdfs have backlinks...this seems like an incredibly useful feature in the future
+		- ie if i want to remind myself of specific leetcode problems that are examples of a concept in CLRS/skiena
 - this repo is for md files that i need to be publicly available. examples:
 	- [Calc TA stuff](_private/Calc/README.md)
 		- rough math/cs explanations for students